What is a West Marches Campaign?

 Ben Robbins came up with the West Marches style, and it's really taken off in online gaming.
 At first, it described a specific kind of sandbox game, but now it covers any group where players choose which adventures to join and which characters to bring along.
 It's also known as "open table" gaming.
 This setup works especially well for Discord servers and online groups, since it lets people play around their own schedules and time zones, all in the same world.

 Most are run online, using Discord for chat and scheduling with virtual tabletops like Roll20 or Foundry VTT.
-The marches represent dangerous frontier territories beyond a civilized starting point.
-It is like an adventurers’ guild where heroes gather before venturing into the unknown.
+The "marches" are the dangerous frontier beyond a safe starting town.
+Players organize into groups at this home base before heading out, kind of like an adventurers' guild.

 The Organizational Challenge